 Nature of Estimates Required.
 The allowance for doubtful accounts represents management's estimate of probable credit losses inherent in its trade receivables, which represent a significant asset on the balance sheet.
 Estimating the amount of the allowance for doubtful accounts requires significant judgment and the use of estimates related to the amount and timing of estimated losses based on historical loss experience, consideration of current economic trends and conditions and debtor-specific factors, all of which may be susceptible to significant change.
 Account receivable balances are charged against the allowance, while recoveries of amounts previously charged are credited to the allowance.
-A provision for bad debt is charged to operations based on management's periodic evaluation of the factors previously mentioned, as well as, other pertinent factors.
-To the extent actual outcomes differ from management estimates, additional provision for bad debt could be required that could adversely affect earnings or financial position in future periods.
+A provision for bad debt is charged to operations based on management estimates, additional provision for bad debt could be required that could adversely affect earnings or financial position in future periods.